mota494/GitHub-Profile-Customization/Markdown Sheet.md

 [And with this you're using markdown syntax](your link)

-<a href="#heading1">And with this you can create a link to a segment of this file making possible to create an index</a>
+<a href="#end">And with this you can create a link to a segment of this file making possible to create an index</a>

 You can also link stuff with images
 <a href="https://cbissn.ibict.br/images/phocagallery/galeria2/thumbs/phoca_thumb_l_image03_grd.png"><img width="70%" src="https://cbissn.ibict.br/images/phocagallery/galeria2/thumbs/phoca_thumb_l_image03_grd.png"></a>